The information you are about to copy is INTERNAL!

 Non-admin users can access the Controller of the TS Identity Agent, but only in read-only mode.
 Thus, they will be able to see the connection statistics and port assignment information, but won't be able to change anything.

-The solution supports TCP and UDP protocols only, therefore it will not support other protocols like ICMP, file shares, etc.
+The solution supports TCP and UDP protocols only.
+It does not support other protocols such as ICMP and FTP.

-There is a limited number of users that can use the TS server at the same time and have network access.
-The number of users varies, and depends on the maximum number of ports the system is configured to assign to a user.
-In any case, the upper boundary is 1024 users per Terminal Server.
+The number of simultaneous users that can use the TS server with network access is limited.
+The maximum number of simultaneous users varies, and depends on the maximum number of ports the system is configured to assign to a user.
+MUHv1 supports a maximum of 20 users.
+MUHv2 supports a maximum of 256 users.

 Processes running under SYSTEM and other local user accounts are all assigned source ports within a special port range that is not assigned any user identity.
 Enforcement for those users can be done through the machine identity (available through Kerberos SSO authentication).
 Any user accounts that belong to an Active Directory domain, including service accounts, can be identified by the TS agent.